carsonalexander14/project-management-tool/README.md

 ### Executing program

-Be sure to be rooted into the main PMT folder to create virtual enviroment.
+Be sure to be rooted into the main PMT folder to create virtual enviroment. (cd "C:\project-management-tool-master\PMT")

 * Step 1: Create and activate virtual enviroment